-I was in my office on March 6, 2018, planning my trip to Bangalore for a business meeting.
-I had to prepare for this meeting for a few weeks as it involved several Tata delegates visit the SAP centre in Whitefield.
+I was in office on March 6, 2018, planning my trip to Bangalore for a business meeting at the SAP center in Whitefield along with several other Tata delegates.
 The meeting was scheduled for 9 am on March 8.
-Being the organizer, I didn’t want to take any chance and wanted to reach the venue before time.
+Being the organizer, I wanted to reach the venue much before time.
 Considering the Bengaluru traffic, I decided against taking the early morning flight from Pune and planned to reach Bengaluru the previous night.
-I asked to be put up at any Hotel that is closest to the SAP centre.
+I asked to be put up at any Hotel that is closest to the SAP center.
 Accordingly, a room at ‘Radha Hometel’, was booked for me.
-I was a little unsettled by the name of the hotel, but its close proximity of around 300 meters (google maps) with SAP was quite comforting.
+Ii was a new hotel for me, but its close proximity of around 300 meters (google maps) with SAP was very comforting.

-I reached my Hotel on the night of March 7th, had a light dinner (Khichdi), finished some work and went to bed.
-I carried my laptop bag and an overnight bag containing all the essentials that I might need during the travel.
+I reached my Hotel on the night of March 7th, had a light dinner (Khichdi), finished some work and went to sleep.
+I had carried my laptop bag and an overnight bag containing all the essentials that I might need during the travel.

 I was done with breakfast by 7:45 am and checked google maps to see if I could walk across the road – it showed a walk of 1.3 Kms.
-I checked out immediately as I wanted to reach early and make sure everything was in order.
-I made a few enquiries at the hotel desk regarding the route to the office, and I was told that due to flyover construction, one has to walk a certain distance and then cross the road and so on.
+I checked-out of the hotel immediately as I wanted to reach early.
+I made a few enquiries at the hotel desk regarding the route to the office, and I was told that due to flyover construction, one needs to walk a certain distance and then cross the road and so on.
 It would, however take just about 5-7 minutes by car.

-The recent trends of rapidly improving economy and growing aspirations of people has led to traffic congestion in large cities.
-Time has gradually become the most expensive resource.
-All these changes have gradually influenced the way people make choices.
+The recent trends of rapidly growing economy and higher aspirations of people has led to traffic congestion in large cities.
+This has gradually influenced the way people make choices.
 For navigation between two points, google maps used to earlier have four options: Walk, Car, cycle and public transport.
 It sensed the growing use of cab-hailing and has added car-hailing as another option in its navigation (not many know about it!).
-The fact that Google had most information about the traffic and its ubiquitous google maps, it was uniquely poised to be the aggregator of cab-hailing apps.
+The fact that Google has most information about the traffic through its ubiquitous google-maps, they were uniquely poised to be the aggregators of cab-hailing apps.

-- The filters and sorting options in Hotel booking apps are around: Popularity, price, rating, distance, facilities and amenities, start-rating, guest rating, payment options, landmarks and deals.
-Some more changes that are likely to happen in near future.
-The hotel booking apps would start indicating ‘Ease of getting a cab’.
+- The filters and sorting options in Hotel booking apps are around: Popularity, price, rating, distance, facilities/amenities, star-rating, guest-rating, payment options, landmarks and deals.
+I believe they would start indicating ‘Ease of getting a cab’.
 They would also start indicating ‘average time to get a cab’ during different times of the day.
-Google is very placed to achieve this as well.
-This metric would contribute significantly in the occupancy rates of the hotel and also the extent of premium it could charge.
+I believe this metric would contribute significantly in the occupancy rates of the hotel and the premium they could charge.

 - Cab for bags – People who may check-out of the hotel in the morning leaving their bags behind would be able to book a cab to get their bags dropped at the airport in the evening.
 It might need hotels to have e-baggage tags which could be used by the cab driver to obtain the bags from the Hotel concierge.
-This service could be started by the Hotels or even by the airlines as one of the differentiators.
-There is an opportunity for the insurance sector also for this service.
+This service could be started by the Hotels or by the airlines as one of the differentiators.
+This is an opportunity for the insurance sector also.

 - The travel desk of corporates would check for the concentration of cabs at various hotels before making deals with the hotels for their employees.
-The reason is the same – Minimise the time spent between booking a cab and getting into the cab and then finally reaching the destination.
+The reason is the same – Minimize the waiting time after booking a cab.
 It is important to note that the anxiety levels are most when one is doing nothing but waiting for the cab after booking it.
-As soon as we get into the cab, we feel very secured.
+As soon as we get into the cab, we all feel very secured.
 Is there an opportunity to extract value during this wait time?

-Do you agree and do you see more innovations in this space that you would like to share?
+Do you see more innovations in this space?